Jose Siri Player Props: Rays vs. Cubs

-Jose Siri -- with a slugging percentage of .667 in his past 10 games, including four home runs -- will be in action for the Tampa Bay Rays against the Chicago Cubs, with Kyle Hendricks on the hill, on May 30 at 8:05 PM ET.
+On Wednesday, Jose Siri (.667 slugging percentage in past 10 games, including four home runs) and the Tampa Bay Rays face the Chicago Cubs, whose starting pitcher will be Justin Steele.
+First pitch is at 2:20 PM ET.

 Jose Siri Game Info & Props vs. the Cubs